vanthomiy/pydaadop/docs/index.md

 [Installing Pydaadop](install.md) is as simple as: `pip install pydaadop`

-## Who is using Pydantic?
+## Who is using Pydaadop?

 No one is using it :(

-For a more comprehensive list of open-source projects using Pydantic see the [list of dependents on github](https://github.com/vanthomiy/pydaadop/network/dependents).
+For a more comprehensive list of open-source projects using Pydaadop see the [list of dependents on github](https://github.com/vanthomiy/pydaadop/network/dependents).